solana-developers/solana-cookbook/docs/gaming/energy-system.md

 ### Initialize player data

-First thing we do is find the program address for the player account using the seed string "player" and the players public key.
-Then we call initPlayer to create the account.
+First thing we do is find the program address for the player account using the seed string `player`and the player's public key.
+Then we call `initPlayer` to create the account.

 ```js
 const [pda] = PublicKey.findProgramAddressSync(